fdoyle/mocktopus/README.md

 * add recursive child limits (if MyObject contains a MyObject, tries to add more forever. depth limit?)
 * add callback support (for better retrofit support)
 * more annotations?
+    * ignore (used to tell mocktopus to ignore certain fields that wont make sense. like if a model contains a Date or a LatLng for convenience reasons
     * string
     * int
 * list builder options/settings?